EXCLUSIVE-Lyft board members discussed replacing CEO, court documents reveal

 Lyft, whose cars sport giant pink moustaches, is growing fast as on-demand car rides become more popular in urban centers across the country.
 It remains one of the more visible symbols in Silicon Valley of the so-called on-demand economy, where people call up services at the touch of a smartphone button.

-"We will continue the litigation process to protect our confidential documents and interests," Lyft said.

-Representatives for Uber did not immediately respond to a request for comment, nor did VanderZanden.

 The case in Superior Court of the State of California, County of San Francisco is Lyft Inc vs. Travis VanderZanden, 14-542554.
-(Additional reporting by Deepa Seetharaman; Editing by Lisa Shumaker)
+(Reporting by Dan Levine; Editing by Lisa Shumaker)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan